 —Alyssa from Massachusetts

 Excellent question.
 These brown spots can turn into tooth decay spots very easily, and they might be already.
-However, there isn't much you can do about the brown spots right now, except get them checked and make sure they don't go soft.
-If they go soft, that means they're turning into decay, and they will have to be filled--but doing a good filling around your braces is very tricky-the fillings would certainly have to be re-done when you get your braces off.
+However, because you’re wearing braces, there isn’t much you can do about the brown spots right now, except get them checked and make sure they don’t go soft.
+If they go soft, that means they’re turning into decay, and they will have to be filled—but doing a good filling around your braces is very tricky—the fillings would certainly have to be re-done when you get your braces off.

 But if you keep brushing after EVERY TIME YOU EAT, they shouldn’t decay.
 And avoid ANY SNACKING unless you can brush right afterward.
 If you absolutely can’t brush, then rinse really well to get the gunk out as much as possible, but you really need to brush.

 The brown spots will need to be fixed with tooth bonding, but that will have to wait until you get the braces off.
 We have about four cosmetic dentists in Massachusetts that we recommend.
 Go to an expert cosmetic dentist, and he or she will be able to fix your brown spots and white spots so that no one will ever know they were there.

 I have heard many examples of dentists trying to bleach away brown spots.
 Dentists who are well trained in cosmetic dentistry know that this won’t work.
 Bleaching whitens the whole tooth and will generally make brown spots look worse because they will now be against the background of a whiter tooth.

 - Read about the three types of teeth stains.

 - Here’s some general information about whitening toothpaste.

 - Here’s a discussion about toothpastes and cosmetic dental work.
 There are some special considerations you may want to be aware of

 - Supersmile® recommended for teeth stained with Peridex anti-bacterial rinse.